Frequently Asked Questions

 becomes very important.
 These plants should be watered at least twice

 each day and in very hot weather more frequently.
+Try to avoid watering into the centre of the hosta as this risks crown rot.

 We advocate the use of shallow dishes or trays of water in which to